 Scars can negatively impact your self-confidence and your self-esteem.
 They can even affect your social interactions.
 Fortunately, there are ways to reduce the appearance of scars today, to restore your appearance and your confidence.

-Top, board-certified dermatologists and plastic surgeon at the Laser & Skin Surgery Center of New York® treat a variety of scars including acne scars, red scars, brown scars, white scars, surgical scars, raised scars, and depressed scars.
+Top, board-certified dermatologists and plastic surgeons at the Laser & Skin Surgery Center of New York® treat a variety of scars including acne scars, red scars, brown scars, white scars, surgical scars, raised scars, and depressed scars.
 We work with patients of all ages, including young children.
 Laser scar removal and other scar removal techniques can reduce and improve the appearance of scarring on the face and body.
 To learn more about laser treatment for scars, click here.

 What are possible treatments?